Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 Look for them to not just parrot back what you told them, but to describe it in their own words.
 That makes it clear they understand what you've talked about that needs to change.

-Your specific examples and explaining how the issues affected others can paint a more vivid picture that helps them understand your coaching more clearly.
+Your specific examples and explanations of how the issues affected others can paint a more vivid picture that helps them understand your coaching more clearly.

 7) Create concrete next steps